sharontherese/sharon-kabel/content/post/bute/index.md

  - newspapers
 ---

 On the morning of July 6, a bride and groom prepared for their traditional Catholic wedding.
 The photographer and videographer were on hand to document an historic union of two Catholic families.
-The groom had commissioned wedding booklets with the ceremonies in Latin and English, to assist the many guests who had never been to such old ceremonies.
+The groom may even have had wedding booklets with the ceremonies in Latin and English, to assist the many guests who had never been to such old ceremonies.

 The year was 1905, and the couple was John Crichton-Stuart and Augusta Mary Monica Bellingham.